 Running your own public conference can be a great way to give back to your community, grow your team’s presentation skills and stand out in a busy market as a company for people to come and work for.
+Here are 3 reasons to run your own technology conference.

 This is exactly why we ran Wroclaw Agile Days a few weeks back in Wroclaw, Poland.